isaactabor21/forge_project2/README.md

 This is a project that I completed as a part of the Forge program (https://joinforge.co/launch-ds) that I eventually taught.
-It was completed over the course of one week.
+It was completed over the course of one week along with 3 other data science trainees.

 The Project Brief was as follows: